DAY IN THE LIFE OF DANCE: "The Joffrey + Ballet in the US" at New York Public Library (Part 1)

 Published on October 21, 2024

-Exhibit Marking 1956 Joffrey Tour, The Beginning of the Company
+Exhibit marking 1956 Joffrey Tour, the beginning of the company

-The Joffrey + Ballet in the U.S.
+WHAT: The Joffrey + Ballet in the U.S.

-at New York Public Library for the Performing Arts
+WHERE: New York Public Library for the Performing Arts

-Running Through March 1, 2025
+WHEN: Now until March 1, 2025

-A group of young people stride toward the camera in the video that welcomes viewers to The Joffrey + Ballet in the U.S., an ambitious exhibition at the New York Public Library for the Performing Arts, running now through March 1, 2025.
 They look like ordinary twenty-somethings, but as we watch the sequence repeat, leotards and rehearsal togs replace overcoats and street clothes.
 Eager and unpretentious, these youngsters are from the Joffrey Ballet, and the excerpt from a 1965 television program shows them in the halcyon days of the Dance Boom stepping forward to greet new audiences.

 This clever introduction goes straight to the heart of an exhibition dedicated to the Joffrey, once a major New York cultural institution that attracted an international following with its trendy repertoire and showmanship.
-The Joffrey didn’t wait for audiences to come to it---it came to them.
+The Joffrey didn’t wait for audiences to come to it — it came to them.
 Yet its populism wasn’t enough.
 Financial woes eventually brought it low, forcing the company to decamp to Chicago in 1995.
 Since then, some critics have bewailed the death of ballet as an art form; and the Joffrey Ballet’s past troubles seem emblematic of a general decline.
 Thus, larger questions frame this retrospective of the company’s glory years.

 Exhibition curator Julia Foulkes, a historian at The New School, avoids the dreaded word “accessibility” as she weighs classical ballet’s prospects for survival.
 She wants us to think about who makes up the ballet audience.
 What kinds of works should ballet companies perform?
 And who will pay to support these grandly scaled, labor-intensive organizations, beloved by die-hard fans but ignored by the masses?
 Foulkes also wants to know what ballet should look like in the future.
 How can classical ballet, with its pointe shoes and proscenium stages endure in a society that is rapidly digitizing and cutting its ties to the past?
 This final question begs the widest application, and we may ask the same of all our legacy institutions.
 With techno-fascists seeking to mechanize and control us, what hope is there for any of the arts in a future without human beings?